rjhancock/megamek-games/docker.md

 ---
 # Installation

+**Note: The Dockerized versions of MegaMek have Sentry reporting ENABLED by default.**

 These are basic instructions for getting a dedicated server up and running using a hosting provider.
 Does NOT require adjusting your own router or firewall settings.
 These are at a basic to intermediate level. **Familiarity